progressivetech/com.jlacey.electoral/README.md

   levels.
 Cicero offers additional lookups for "Voting", "Judicial", "Police", and "School" (each additional lookup costs an additional credit).
 Openstates only supports the "Country" and "State" levels.
-* **Include Future Districts** (Cicero only): If data exists for future electoral districts in your area, you can enable this option to download them.
-You can distinguish current and future districts with the "Valid From" and "Valid To" dates (see *Usage*, below).
+* **Use distict data valid after the given date** (Cicero only): If data exists for future electoral districts in your area, enter the future date to use for lookups.
+Instead of getting the current districts, you will get the districts that will be valid after the date given.
 * **Address location for district lookup**: Choose the address (home, work, etc.) you want to use to determine a contact's districts.
 * **Countries**/**States**/**Counties**: You can choose to only look up